ylinedor/public/subjects/blood_types/README.md

 - Create the enum `Antigen` that has 4 possibilities: A, B, O and AB And the enum `RhFactor` that has two possible values: Positive and Negative

-- After, copy the struct `BloodType` that contains two fields with the names antigen and rh_factor
+- After, create the struct `BloodType` that contains two fields with the names antigen and rh_factor

 - To provide a simple way to create blood types implement the trait FromStr for BloodType (which will allow us to use the `parse` method and the associated function from_str, so we can do: